Skip to main content Skip to footer

 Further information is also available on the FCA’s website: Car finance complaints | FCA

 The FCA has said that it aims to make any scheme easy to participate in, without needing to use a claims management company (CMC) or law firm.
-It has said that using a CMC or law firm may end up costing up to 30% in fees out of any compensation received.
+If you are eligible for compensation, you will not receive a higher amount or receive payment any sooner by using a CMC or law firm.

 How do I contact you?